EfficientFrontier (SN53) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 EfficientFrontier Historical Price

-According to the latest data gathered on EfficientFrontier live price page, the current price of EfficientFrontier is 4.77USD.
-The circulating supply of EfficientFrontier(SN53) is 1.28M SN53 , giving it a market capitalization of $6.11M.
+According to the latest data gathered on EfficientFrontier live price page, the current price of EfficientFrontier is 4.68USD.
+The circulating supply of EfficientFrontier(SN53) is 1.28M SN53 , giving it a market capitalization of $6.04M.

 - 30 Days0.00%$ --$ 6.4167$ 4.4499